interlay/interlay.github.io/docs/guides/lending.md

 - [x] [Withdraw the received collateral tokens](#_3-withdraw-collateral-optional)
 - [x] [Batch liquidations](#batch-liquidations)

+### 1. Discover under-collateralized loans

+1. Go to [polkadot.js](https://polkadot.js.org/apps/#/chainstate) and select the network where you want to make the liquidation
+2. Get all accounts that have borrowed via `loans.accountBorrows(CurrencyId)`.
+For example, to get all accounts that borrowed DOT, use `loans.accountBorrows({Token: DOT})`.
+The result is a list of accounts that have borrowed DOT.
+3. Get the liquidation threshold for the asset via the `rpc`: `loans.getLiquidationThresholdLiquidity()` for the accounts above.
+In the response, the `shortfall` is the amount that can be liquidated denominted in BTC.
+It's decoded as a `FixedU128` and needs to be divided by `10^18` to get the actual amount.
+Accounts that have a shortfall > 0 can be liquidated.
+To get the shortfall in other currencies, the `shortfall` BTC amount needs to be converted to other currencies via the on-chain oracle.
+4. Get the collateral currencies via `loans.accountDeposits({LendToken: ID})`.
+5. Determine the underlying currency amount as described in the [asset developer notes](developers/assets?id=lend-tokens-calculating-the-underlying-token-balance).
+6. From there, iterate through the accounts from step 3 with a `shortfall` > 0, check the qToken asset as in step 4, and then calculate the underlying asset as described in step 5.

+The above is implemented in `getUndercollateralizedBorrowers` in the [interbtc-api](https://docs.interlay.io/interbtc-api/interfaces/LoansAPI.html#getundercollateralizedborrowers).

-### 1. Fund wallet
+### 2. Fund wallet

-1. The wallet needs as small amount of KINT tokens to pay for the gas fees.
+1. The wallet needs a token to pay for [transaction fees](guides/assets.md).
 2. The wallet needs to be funded with the amount of borrowed tokens which shall be repaid.
-E.g. if the liquidator aims to liquidate a debt position of 1,000 USDT, the wallet needs to have at least this amount in the respective borrowed currency, in this example, USDT.
+For example, if the liquidator aims to liquidate a debt position of 1,000 USDT, the wallet needs to have at least 1000 USDT.

-All tokens that can be used in the money market can also be traded on Kintsugi DEX.
-For alternative options see [Other DEXs](#other-dexs)

-### 2. Liquidate borrow position
+### 3. Liquidate borrow position

-1. Go to [https://polkadot.js.org/apps/#/extrinsics](https://polkadot.js.org/apps/#/extrinsics) and select Kitnsugi network
+1. Go to [https://polkadot.js.org/apps/#/extrinsics](https://polkadot.js.org/apps/#/extrinsics) and select the network where you want to make the liquidation
 2. Set up the parameters for the call
-   1. **using the selected account**: `your_accound_address` (Kintsugi address, starting with ‘a3…’)
+   1. **using the selected account**: `your_accound_address
    2. **submit the following extrinsic**: `loans.liquidateBorrow()`
-   3. **borrower:** `target_account_address` (Kintsugi address of the borrower to liquidate, starting with ‘a3…’)
+   3. **borrower:** `target_account_address` (address of the borrower to liquidate)
    4. **liquidationAssetId:** Borrowed currency to repay
-      1. Select `Token` for KINT, kBTC, KSM
+      1. Select `Token` for INTR, DOT, IBTC, KINT, KBTC, KSM
       2. Select `ForeignAsset` for other tokens
-         1. see [here](#asset-registry) for `id:token` mapping
+         1. see [here](developers/assets?id=foreignasset-assets) for `id:token` mapping
-   5. **repayAmount:** `amount_to_be_repaid` , note that the amount depends on the number of decimals the token uses.
-See [here](#asset-registry) for details.
+   5. **repayAmount:** `amount_to_be_repaid`.
+The maxium that can be repaid is the `shortfall` equivalent of one of the collateral currencies as described in [discover undercollateralized loans](#_1-discover-under-collateralized-loans).
+Note that the amount depends on the number of decimals the token uses.
    6. **collateralAssetId:** The currency to receive in exchange for liquidating the borrower's loan.
 The liquidation premium is also paid in this currency.
-Note that this currency has to be one of the collateral currencies used by the liquidated borrower.
-Also note that while `collateralAssetId` represents the underlying currency of a lending market (e.g. KBTC), the liquidator receives its qToken version instead (e.g. QKBTC), which can be redeemed for KBTC from the lending market (see [withdraw collateral](#_3-withdraw-collateral-optional)).
+Note that this currency has to be one of the collateral currencies used by the liquidated borrower (as described [above](#_1-discover-under-collateralized-loans)).
+Also note that while `collateralAssetId` represents the underlying currency of a lending market (e.g. KBTC), the liquidator receives its qToken version instead (e.g., qKBTC), which can be redeemed for KBTC from the lending market (see [withdraw collateral](#_7-withdraw-a-deposit)).
-      1. Select `Token` for KINT, kBTC, KSM
+      1. Select `Token` for INTR, DOT, IBTC, KINT, KBTC, KSM
       2. Select `ForeignAsset` for other tokens
-         1. see [here](#asset-registry) for `id:token` mapping
+         1. see [here](developers/assets?id=foreignasset-assets) for `id:token` mapping
 3. Submit the transaction

 ### Example